 Reviews typical and atypical development of children from conception to adolescence in all developmental domains.
 Presents interactions between child, family and society within a variety of community and cultural contexts.
 Examines theories associated with understanding children.
 (59.4 Lec.
 Hrs.)

-Prerequisite: ENG:013, RDG:033 and MAT:041 or minimum English, reading and math placement scores based on college assessment.
+Prerequisite: ENG:013, MAT:041 or MAT:053 and RDG:033 or minimum English, math and reading placement scores based on college assessment.

 ECE:193 Dynamics of the Family